bburns/LanguageModels/doc/report/Report.md

 ![RNN (LeCun 2015)](images/rnn_nature.jpg)

-The matrix **U** amounts to a table of word embeddings in a vector space of many dimensions (e.g. 300) - each word in the vocabulary corresponds with a row in the table, and the dot product between any two words gives their similarity, once the network is trained.
+The matrix **U** amounts to a table of word embeddings in a vector space of many dimensions (which could be e.g. 50-300) - each word in the vocabulary corresponds with a row in the table, and the dot product between any two words gives their similarity, once the network is trained.
 Alternatively, pre-trained word embeddings, such as word2vec (Mikolov 2013), can be used to save on training time.

-The matrix **W** acts as a filter on the internal hidden state (?).
+The matrix **W** acts as a filter on the internal hidden state, which represents the prior context.

 The matrix **V** allows each word in the vocabulary to 'vote' on how likely it thinks it will be next, based on the context (current + previous words).
 The